Undergraduate Dance Program

 Choreography and Performance: Minor code OR5154

 A dance minor is designed for individuals majoring in other fields who wish, in the course of their college experience, to gain an understanding of the art of dance.
 This program may, however, be applied toward the dance major sequence.
-To become a dance minor, you must come to the Dance Division for an audition and advising.
+To become a dance minor, you must come to the School of Dance for an audition and advising.
 The first semester of work is probationary.

 Dance History and Theory Minor: Minor Code ORDNCH

 The dance minor in history and theory focuses on the growing field of dance studies that use a theoretical perspective based in dance and other movement practices as a means of analyzing dance within larger cultural contexts.
 This dance minor integrates theory and practice as a means of heightening a scholarly inquiry.
 This concentrated study helps prepare for employment or graduate study with a specialized dance emphasis in arts administration, dance ethnology, and dance in film or video.